Knee Pain Treatment

-Common terms for knee pain include ACL tear or rupture, medial ligament strain, patellofemoral pain, tibiofemoral pain, iliotibial band syndrome, hamstring tendinopathy and Baker’s cyst.
+Common diagnostic labels for knee pain include: ACL tear or rupture, medial ligament strain, patellofemoral pain, tibiofemoral pain, iliotibial band syndrome, hamstring tendinopathy and Baker’s cyst.
 Knee pain usually presents when loading the knee such as standing, walking, running, walking down stairs, squatting, lunging and side stepping.
 It may also disrupt sleep.

 Risk factors for knee pain: